 And seeing as though a few spills are almost inevitable, it makes sense to swap your hard motorcycle touring packing set-up for a soft one.

-Hard luggage has a tendency to break off its rack or dent; leaving you with panniers that you either can’t close or can’t get into.
+Hard luggage has a tendency to break off its rack or dent.
+And this could leave you with panniers that you either can’t close or can’t get into.

-Not only will it not function correctly, but it’s probably no longer waterproof or secure; which is no doubt the main two reasons why you bought hard luggage in the first place.
+Not only will it not function correctly, but it’s probably no longer waterproof or secure.
+And these are likely the main two reasons why you bought hard luggage in the first place!